-Yonatan Kahn is a theoretical physicist whose research is focused on dark matter and supersymmetry.
-Currently a postdoctoral research associate at Princeton University, Dr. Kahn received his Ph.D. in 2015 from MIT, under the supervision of Jesse Thaler.
+Yonatan Kahn is a theoretical physicist whose research is focused on dark matter and its detection strategies.
+Currently a postdoctoral fellow at the Kavli Institute for Cosmological Physics (KICP) at the University of Chicago, Dr. Kahn received his Ph.D. in 2015 from MIT, under the supervision of Jesse Thaler.
 He holds joint degrees in music and physics from Northwestern University (B.A., B.Mus 2009) and completed Part III of the Mathematical Tripos with Distinction at the University of Cambridge in 2010 supported by a Churchill Scholarship.
 Dr. Kahn was an NSF Graduate Fellow and recipient of the Andrew M. Lockett Memorial Fund Award for Graduate Research at MIT.
 In 2016 he received the American Physical Society's J.J. and Noriko Sakurai Dissertation Award in Theoretical Particle Physics.